 Gray Television supports local community interests by providing quality television broadcasting and exceptional service in each market we serve.
-We own and operate leading media outlets in over 50 markets throughout the country – all delivering the news, weather, sports and entertainment that millions of our neighbors count on every day.
+Gray owns and/or operates television stations and leading digital properties in 91 television markets including the first or second highest rated television station in 85 markets.
 We are an unmatched broadcast pioneer that keeps getting bigger and better.

 We constantly strive for excellence.
 Through upgrading to the latest technology and seeking new ways to stay on top in our markets, we focus on training and development of the best and brightest employees in the business.